Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization: Membership

 All states which are signatories to the CTBT are automatically members of the CTBTO Preparatory Commission.

-As of March 2024 there are 187 Member States of the CTBTO Preparatory Commission, the latest of which to join was Somalia, which signed the treaty on 8 September 2023.
-Of these, 178 have ratified the Treaty.
-The latest state to ratify the Treaty was Papua New Guinea, on 13 March 2024.
+As of July 2026 there are 188 member states of the CTBTO Preparatory Commission, the latest of which to join was Tonga, which ratified the treaty on 7 July 2026.
+Of these, 179 have ratified the Treaty.

 Annex 2 States

 Annex 2 States are those states that participated in the negotiations of the CTBT, and were also members of the Conference on Disarmament, which possessed nuclear power or research reactors at the time.
 In order for the CTBT to enter into force all 44 of these states must sign and ratify the Treaty.
 The following are the Annex 2 States: